Glossary

 t

-Refers to a host of activities that some trans people may pursue to affirm their gender identity.
-This may include changes to their name, sex designation, dress, the use of specific pronouns, and possibly medically supportive treatments such as hormone therapy, sex-reassignment surgery or other procedures.
-There is no checklist or average time for a transition process, and no universal goal or endpoint.
-Each person will decide what meets their needs.
+Refers to a host of personal, social, legal and/or medical processes that some trans people may pursue to affirm their gender identity.
+This may include changes to their name, sex designation, dress, pronouns, hormone therapy, surgeries or other medical procedures.

 Negative attitudes, expressed through cultural hate, individual and state violence, and discrimination directed toward trans women and trans and gender non-conforming people on the feminine end of the gender spectrum.